Last Updated on

 3. Grilled Fish Sticks

-Push the burger aside and grill your kid’s favourite fish.
+Push the burger aside and grill your child’s favourite fish at home.

 4. Granola Bar

-These are not only filling but quite nutritious and a good source of energy.
+These are not only filling but quite nutritious and a good source of energy too.

 5. Homemade Potato Chips